 Day 8 started with a sighting of an American crow perched high in a tree, cawing loudly.
 I rarely pass up a chance to photograph crows, as it’s been tough getting shots I like of them.
 Usually, they’re hard to get close to, but this one gave me a great opportunity.
 I finally got a photo I’m happy with.

 Later, I spotted a young white-tailed buck that I’ve seen a few times before.
-He seems to be sticking with the same doe and fawn I mentioned earlier.
-My guess is that this doe is his mom from last year.
+He appeared to be staying close to the same doe and fawn I mentioned earlier.

 Campground Wildlife and a Water Snake Encounter